Star Power (TV program)

-Star Power: Sharon's Search for the Next Female Pop Superstar is a Philippine reality talent show airing on ABS-CBN.
-The show premiered October 10, 2010, and is hosted by Sharon Cuneta, Erik Santos, and Christian Bautista.
+Star Power: Sharon's Search for the Next Female Pop Superstar is a Philippine television reality competition show broadcast by ABS-CBN.
+Hosted by Sharon Cuneta, Erik Santos, and Christian Bautista, it aired on the network's Yes Weekend line-up from October 10, 2010 to February 20, 2011, replacing Sharon and was replaced by the second season of Pilipinas Got Talent and Gandang Gabi, Vice!.

 The program aimed to develop 15- to 21-year-old female singers into becoming the next female singing superstar.
-Regional-wide searches began in Metro Manila, Luzon, Visayas and Mindanao from August to September 2010.
+Regional-wide searches began in Metro Manila, Luzon, the Visayas, and Mindanao from August to September 2010.

 Weekly Themes

 Each week of the show had a particular theme.